RaduBRN/clock-app/README.md

 - [TanStack Query](https://tanstack.com/query/latest) - Data fetching and synchronization
 - [Recoil](https://recoiljs.org/) - Global state management
 - [Framer Motion](https://www.framer.com/motion/) - For animations

+## Disclaimer

+Since the location API is a free version, it has a limited number of monthly calls.
+When this limit is exceeded, the location under the time shows up as undefined.